Quick Start

 Press / to open the command palette, then run:

-/space-create "Team Project"
+/new-space "Team Project"

 Your new space is now active.
 You can see it, and switch between spaces, by pressing @.